Improving Regulatory Effectiveness Through Better Targeting: Evidence from OSHA

 88 Pages Posted: 28 Aug 2019 Last revised: 22 Apr 2022

-We study how a regulator can best allocate its limited inspection resources.
-We direct our analysis to a US Occupational Safety and Health Administration (OSHA) inspection program that targeted dangerous establishments and allocated some inspections via random assignment.
-We find that inspections reduced serious injuries by an average of 9% over the following five years.
-We use new machine learning methods to estimate the effects of counterfactual targeting rules OSHA could have deployed.
-OSHA could have averted over twice as many injuries if its inspections had targeted the establishments where we predict inspections would avert the most injuries.
-The agency could have averted nearly as many additional injuries by targeting the establishments predicted to have the most injuries.
-Both of these targeting regimes would have generated over $1 billion in social value over the decade we examine.
-Our results demonstrate the promise, and limitations, of using machine learning to improve resource allocation.
+We study how a regulator can best target inspections.
+Our case study is a US Occupational Safety and Health Administration (OSHA) program that randomly allocated some inspections.
+On average, each inspection averted 2.4 serious injuries (9%) over the next five years.
+We use new machine learning methods to estimate the effects of counterfactual targeting rules.
+OSHA could have averted over twice as many injuries by targeting the highest expected averted injuries and nearly as many by targeting the highest expected level of injuries.
+Either approach would have generated over $1 billion in social value over the decade we examine.

 JEL Classification: I18, L51, J38, J8